sarthakmittal92/sarthakmittal92.github.io/projects/spr21/maze-game/index.md

 ## Description
-Utilised FLTK (Fast Light Toolkit) widget library and C++ to create a graphic N $\times$ N maze game.
+Utilised FLTK (Fast Light Toolkit) widget library and C++ to create a graphic N × N maze game.
 Handled an input array describing the obstacle locations to automate designing of maze layout.